kassemsabeh/Attention-Caption-Service/README.md

-# Object Detection Service
+# Attention Caption Service
-This service is responsible for handling object detection on image streams and the output is a vekg of each image.
+This service is responsible for image captioning using an attention network on image streams and the output is a vekg of each image.

-It should be capable of running any Tensorflow 1.12-1.14 object detection trained on COCO dataset from the [model zoo](https://github.com/tensorflow/models/blob/r1.12.0/research/object_detection/g3doc/detection_model_zoo.md) (The ones that output masks were not tested.)

 # Commands Stream
 ## Inputs